 How deep is the defamation?
 How long has the defamation been around?
 Have the rumors taken hold?
 Are people talking about it?
 Are people coming to ask you if the defamation is true?
 Are people taking the defamatory allegations seriously or are they ignoring it?

 Understanding the scope of the defamation is crucial to determining the best course of action.

 5. Preserve the Evidence

-Proving that the defamation occurred is very important.
+Proving that the defamation was published is very important.
 Unfortunately this is often overlooked.
 The defamation may be removed but you may still be entitled to sue for damages that you have suffered.

 6. Consider Ignoring It

 Ignoring the defamation should be done only after a thorough understanding of the scope of the defamation and the relative strength of your case.
-In many cases, ignoring the defamation will only allow the lies to spread and increase the damage.
-If the posting is on a popular website then it is likely that the problem will only grow and the defamation will persist online for many years.
+Removal should always be your first choice.
+Ignoring the defamation may allow the lies to spread and increase the damage.
 Nonetheless, in some unique situations ignoring the defamation may be the best approach.
-The judgment of an experienced internet lawyer can be of assistance.
+The judgment of an experienced lawyer can be of tremendous assistance here.